 Figure 7-3 shows a 3-partition, rotating synchronization window.
 The size of each window is optional but the technique is fundamental.
 Each time a transmission is authenticated, the intended function is executed and the transmission's synchronization counter value is stored in EEPROM.
 From the currently stored counter value there is an initial "Single Operation" forward window of 16 codes.
-If the difference between a received synchronization counter and the last stored counter is within 16, the intended function will be executed on the single button press and the new synchronization counter value effectively rotates the entire synchronization counter value effectively rotates the entire synchronization counter value effectively rotates the entire synchronization window.
+If the difference between a received synchronization counter and the last stored counter is within 16, the intended function will be executed on the single button press and the new synchronization counter will be stored.
+Storing the new synchronization counter value effectively rotates the entire synchronization window.